cmausley/README_Generator/README_Generator/README.md

 ## Installation

-To install the necessary dependencies, run npm i on the commnand line.
+To install the necessary dependencies, run npm on the command line.

 ## Usage